 Going digital will help you shrink file cabinets to a small drawer.
 By doing that, you’ll encourage everyone to keep paper files to a minimum, while also sending the message that you’re a company that prefers to work electronically.
 The document management tool can help make it easy for employees to access old files when necessary.

-2. Digitize your meetings.
+2. Go digital with your meetings.

 3. Invest in e-receipts.